-On planes, you can’t take wine with you in carry-on luggage.
-However, wine flies free on Alaska Air/Horizon Air from Charles M. Schulz Sonoma County Airport (STS) (2290 Airport Blvd., Santa Rosa, 707-565-7243).
-There are direct daily flights to and from Los Angeles, Orange County, Portland (Oregon), San Diego, and Seattle.
+On planes, you can't take wine with you in carry-on luggage.
+However, as part of Alaska Air's mileage plan program, wine flies free on Alaska Air/Horizon Air from Charles M. Schulz Sonoma County Airport (STS).
+Alaska Air/Horizon Air offers direct daily flights to and from Los Angeles, Orange County, Portland (Oregon), San Diego, Santa Barbara, and Seattle (Washington).
 One carrier-approved packed case will fly home free (but be sure to follow the packing tips listed below).

 Or, wine can be packed in your checked luggage.
 (International travelers should be aware of possible customs duty taxes that may apply when bringing, or importing, alcoholic beverages on flights.)

-The best way to pack a bottle to be transported in your luggage is to use Wine Skins.
-Most winery gift shops sell them.
+The best way to pack a bottle to be transported in your luggage is to use a Wine Skin, which is sold at many winery gift shops.
 The bubble-wrap lined bag fits snuggly over the bottle.
-It has a strong seal that ensures the wine won’t leak out on your clothing if the bottle does break.
+It has a strong seal that ensures the wine won't leak out on your clothing if the bottle does break.

 If you don't have a Wine Skin (or Skins, plural), pack the bottle in a waterproof bag.
 Then, wrap the bag with clothing or bubble wrap.
 If you have more than one bottle, make sure there's cushioning in between each one.